MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fontDesigner.rst

 Character Pixmap
 ----------------

-This view allows to preview and edit the character's pixels.
+This view allows to previewing and editing the character's pixels.
-The blacker the pixel, the more opaque the encoded opacity.
+The closer the pixel's color is to black, the more opaque the encoded opacity will be.

-Left or right clic on a pixel to draw or erase it.
+Left or right click on a pixel to draw or erase it.

 Preview
 =======